logicframe/Sonus/THIRD_PARTY_NOTICES.md

 ## yt-dlp

-Sonus uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for YouTube search and media extraction.
+Sonus uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for YouTube search and media access.

 yt-dlp is released under the Unlicense.
 See the project's license and third-party notices for the exact terms.